CodeYourFuture/CYF-Workshops/node-review/readme.md

 In this level, we've moved the albums data to another file `albums.js` to keep `app.js` tidier.

-Read the source code in `app.js` and then predict what will happen when you run the command `npm start`.
+Read the source code in `app.js` and then predict what will happen when you call the endpoint `localhost:9090/albums`

 What problem do you notice?
 Why is this happening?